RedisLabsModules/RLTest/README.md

 ### valgrind-suppressions-file
 Path to valgrind suppressions (not mandatory).

+### interactive-debugger
+runs the redis on a debugger (gdb/lldb) interactivly. debugger interactive mode is only possible on a single process and so unsupported on cluste or with slaves. it is also not possible to use valgrind on interactive debugger. interactive debugger direcly applies: --no-output-catch and --stop-on-failure. it is also implies that only one test will be run (if --inv-only was not specify), an error will be raise otherwise.

+### debugger-args
+arguments to pass to the debugger.

+### no-output-catch
+all output will be written to the stdout, no log files.

 # Configuration File
 By default the framework search for configuration file on the current directory.
 The configuration file name is: config.txt.
-It is possible to specify defferent configuration file on command line using the 'prefix', for example:
+It is possible to specify different configuration file on command line using the '@' prefix, for example:
 ```
 RLTest @myConfig.txt # search for myConfig.txt configuration file
 ```
 The configuration file format is the same as the command line argument, i.e : '--< param_name > < param_val >'.

-It is also possable to comment a spacific lines in the configuration file using '#'.
+It is also possible to comment a spacific lines in the configuration file using '#'.

 Example:
 ```